chensiyue98/visfork/README.md

 [npm](https://www.npmjs.com/) is the default package manager of Node.js.
 We recommend to install [Yarn](https://yarnpkg.com/) for package management.

 ### Run code
-Clone or download this repository and `cd` into the directory.
+Download the [latest release](https://github.com/chensiyue98/visfork/releases/) or clone this repository and `cd` into the directory.
 Run the following command to install dependencies and start the demo:

 ```
 yarn install